Maximal simply connected Lorentzian surfaces with a Killing field and their completeness: Introduction

+If the space of leaves is Hausdorff (for example, if $X$ is the universal cover of a compact surface), there is only one linking structure on it, so this data is only of interest when the space of leaves is non Hausdorff. \\

-(b) elements of $ I \in \Sigma $ whose closure in $ \mathcal{E} $ is Hausdorff. \end{enumerate} \end{proposition} Here, $\Sigma$ denotes the set of connected components of the interior of $\mathcal{E} \setminus B$, where $B$ is the set of branch points of $\mathcal{E}$.
-Once this correspondence is obtained, we will give in the second part of this paper some classes of surfaces in which one can say something about geodesic completeness.
-In particular, we can describe all complete and simply connected Lorentzian surfaces admitting a Killing field, with bouned curvature.
+Once the correspondence in Theorem \ref{Introduction, Proposition: correspondence between maximal surfaces and étalé manifolds} is obtained, we will give in the second part of this paper some classes of surfaces in which one can say something about geodesic completeness.
+In particular, we can describe all complete and simply connected Lorentzian surfaces admitting a Killing field, with bounded sectional curvature.